jeff1evesque/whisper/README.md

 python server.py
 ```

-This will *dedicate* the terminal window specifically to the server, and unresponsive to other commands.
+This will *dedicate* the terminal window tab specifically to the server, and unresponsive to other commands.

 ###Stop Server